AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Meta-knowledge

 Because meta-models have no particular constraint on their recommendation variable, provided that every ML problem in meta-$\mathcal{Q}$-space maps to an independent response value in meta-$\mathcal{R}$-space, meta-learning has been used to suggest elements of ML solutions beyond standard sets of hyperparameters.
-For instance, recommender systems have been designed for classifiers, both standard~\cite{brso03} and multi-label~\cite{chro11}, as well as regression-based predictors~\cite{nupe17}.
+For instance, recommender systems have been designed for classifiers, both standard~\citep{brso03} and multi-label~\citep{chro11}, as well as regression-based predictors~\citep{nupe17}.
 Admittedly, this is not a particularly radical extension in light of the CASH paradigm, which treats ML algorithms as hyperparameters.
-Regardless, as Section~\ref{Sec:Features} hinted, FE operators are also among meta-learned ML components~\cite{khna16, kash16, bo17}, whether generative~\cite{nasa17} or selective~\cite{waso13, pale17}.
-Certainly, a recent empirical study espouses the use of a meta-model for pre-processor selection~\cite{scgi18}, and the PRESISTANT system is an example of a modern IDA centred around this aspect of AutoML~\cite{bi18, biab18}.
-Moreover, recommender systems can even propose entire ML pipelines; Meta-Miner is one such system employing a meta-model that maps dataset meta-features to KDD-workflow characteristics, the latter serving to encode information relating to pipeline structure~\cite{nghi14}.
+Recent work has even used opportunistic meta-knowledge to recommend both the size and content of a predictor set, which then serves as the search space for HPO-solver SMAC within Auto-WEKA~\citep{ngke21}.
+Regardless, as Section~\ref{Sec:Features} hinted, FE operators can also be among meta-learned ML components~\citep{khna16, kash16, bo17}, whether generative~\citep{nasa17} or selective~\citep{waso13, pale17}.
+Certainly, a recent empirical study espouses the use of a meta-model for preprocessor selection~\citep{scgi18}, and the PRESISTANT system is an example of a modern IDA centred around this aspect of AutoML~\citep{bi18, biab18}.
+Moreover, recommender systems can even propose entire ML pipelines; Meta-Miner is one such system employing a meta-model that maps dataset meta-features to KDD-workflow characteristics, the latter serving to encode information relating to pipeline structure~\citep{nghi14}.
+Even more recently, pipeline recommendations have been supported by a meta-model in the form of a low-rank surrogate decomposition~\citep{yafa20}.